 This one isn’t a post-workout must-do, more of a quick tip!
-If you’re looking to maximise your recovery or feel better after exercise, you could try experimenting with your shower temperature.
+If you’re looking to maximise your recovery, feel better after exercise and promote better skin health, you could try experimenting with your shower temperature.

-Many people use ice baths or cold showers because they find it helps to reduce inflammation and muscle tension, while others believe a warm shower is best to increase circulation and the flow of nutrients to muscles.
+Many people use ice baths or cold showers because they find it helps to reduce inflammation and muscle tension, some opt for a lukewarm rinse post-workout to prevent their skin from becoming irritated while others believe a warm shower is best to increase circulation and the flow of nutrients to muscles.
 There isn’t enough evidence to recommend one over the other, but if either makes you feel better, that’s a win!